 Almost all modern garage doors are automatic and come with an electric door opener.
 This opener has safety sensors that reduce the risk of garage accidents.
 The opener may be a belt drive or chain drive opener.
 The belt drive opener is the quieter option among these types.

 What would be the average cost of a garage door?

 A top-quality steel garage door with polyurethane insulation might cost you $1000.
 A wooden door of the same size and specifications will cost anywhere between $800 to $1000.

 Professional garage technicians are always ready to answer any number of questions about garage doors.
-A garage door company that can answer all these questions will be the right choice for your garage door maintenance and service.
+A garage door repair company in Nashville that can answer all these questions will be the right choice for your garage door maintenance and service.